roblanf/minion_qc/README.md

     Number of processors to use for the anlaysis (default 1).
 Only helps when you are analysing more than one sequencing_summary.txt file at a time

   -s SMALLFIGURES, --smallfigures=SMALLFIGURES
     TRUE or FALSE (the default).
-When true, MinionQC will output smaller figures, e.g. suitable for publications or presentations.
+When true, MinIONQC will output smaller figures, e.g. suitable for publications or presentations.
 The default is to produce larger figures optimised for display on screen.
 Some figures just require small text, and cannot be effectively resized.
 ```

 ## Installation